avanetten/simrdwn/README.md

     <object-class> <x> <y> <width> <height>

 Where x, y, width, and height are relative to the image's width and height.
+Object-class is a zero-indexed integer.
 Running a script such as:

 	python /raid/simrdwn/core/prep_data_cowc.py